BLUF (communication): Effective writing

+In writing

 When writing a document for business and academic purposes, BLUF helps in writing the message and argumentation because it features prominently a main "what" and "so what".
 Stating the key judgment and significance up front sets up the argument, ensures the message is clear, and highlights why the reader should care about the document.
 In order to create a reader-friendly prose, writers structure their paragraphs using BLUF format to better aid the reader's ability to recall the paragraph's main idea or content.
 BLUF-structured topic sentences are applicable when writing literature review, experimental results, and argumentative essays.

 The BLUF style can also be routinely seen in executive summaries, reports, subject lines in e-mails, and abstracts in scholarly articles.
 The intention to place the bottom line at the onset is done because executives tend to focus on problem solving.
 It may be applied directly to the format of a résumé to prevent it being too long or wordy.
 In certain technical writing, BLUF may be considered desirable.
 It has also been advocated for scholarly articles.
 BLUF gives brevity in communication.
 This conciseness in communication comes from placing at the start the conclusion the summarized vital information and actions.

 In journalistic writing, BLUF resembles the inverted pyramid structure for the latter also aims to serve the readers well by arranging the story elements in descending order of importance.
-Like the inverted pyramid structure in which the story’s conclusion is already contained in its lead, writing in BLUF structure adheres to brevity and clarity so that readers can understand the message right away without sacrificing essential facts and without having to reread the message.
+Like the inverted pyramid structure in which the story's conclusion is already contained in its lead, writing in BLUF structure adheres to brevity and clarity so that readers can understand the message right away without sacrificing essential facts and without having to reread the message.